rwcarlsen/ngramvis/README.rst

     #.
 More practical time navigation.
 Likely a slider.

     #.
+User control of number of datapoints displayed.

+    #.
 Use color and size to represent different things rather than redundant
        encoding of the DOI score.